rafa-rodriguess/ny_weather_impact_crash_uber_taxi/README.md

 	RUN_LOAD=True
 	RUM_TRANSFORMATION=True

 Is you want to run the complete ELT, just set it all to True.
 If you want to skip one step, set it to False.
-Exemple: All of the data is already ingested in "Storage Blob".
+Example: All of the data is already ingested in "Storage Blob".
 So you dont have to necessarily run the Extraction step again.

 The "config.cfg" algo includes all the data source address.